My name is Jacob Chastain, and I’m a part of the Richland Middle School team, where I teach 6th Grade Pre-AP ELAR!

 So, what made me start a podcast about teaching?

 The short version: I love teaching and I love education.
 I also don’t mind spending hours of my own free time working on projects that I believe in.

-The long version: I haven’t been a teacher for that long, but I have already gone to what seems like endless professional development trainings and seminars.
-And while those are always helpful, I realized pretty quickly that the best advice I ever got that worked in my class was from other teachers that were still in the classroom.
-Problem was, I didn’t have enough of it to supply my desire to get better at my craft.
+The long version: I have gone to what seems like endless professional development trainings and seminars.
+And while those are always helpful, I realized pretty quickly that the best advice I ever got that worked in my class was from other teachers that were still in the classroom, or from advisers who worked closely with those teachers.
+Problem was, I just wanted more.
+I wanted to get better faster.

 This scenario kept happening to me.
 I would get obsessed with some new method, philosophy, or structure to try, and I would find myself too busy to explore it, intellectually and in the classroom.
 But I’m not one to just let things go, and I decided to do something about it.

-A couple of brainstorming sessions later, the greenlight from my principal to host a podcast, and I was off and running!
+A couple of brainstorming sessions with my wife, and I was off and running!